 - Please review the list of general education classes offering an Honors section.
 You can find it here: https://www.marshall.edu/honors/courses.
 Scroll down to "Honors Designated Courses".
 If you are registered for a non-honors section of any of the courses you see there (e.g. PSY201 rather than PSY201H), please talk to your advisor about switching sections or waiting until a future semester to take that course.

 - All Honors College students are required to attend a mandatory First Year Check-In during their first semester at Marshall.
 Watch your Marshall email account this fall for more details about scheduling.
+Students who do not attend this advising session will be dismissed from the Honors College.

-- Take some time to look through the Honors College website focusing on the info under the “CURRENT STUDENTS” tab on the Honors College website.
+- Take some time to look through the Honors College website focusing on the info under the “Current Students” tab on the Honors College website.

 - The Honors College staff is available to help answer questions relating to curriculum, policy, benefits, activities, and the student association.
 If you’d like, feel free to stop by our offices in Old Main 230 while you are on campus for Orientation.
-We’d love to meet you.

 Special notice to students on branch campuses: At the present time, Honors courses are only offered in-person on the main campus of Marshall University located in Huntington.
 Students are generally unable to complete the Honors Curriculum when enrolled full-time at any of the Marshall branch campuses–including South Charleston and MOVC.
 Please contact the college at firstname.lastname@example.org with any questions.